 Facebook and Google have been using this little green dot for years to make it easy for users to chat with each other when they are online.
 You can now do the same on LinkedIn!
 When you go to a connection’s profile page, Active Status shows a green dot next to their photo if they are online.

-There is a slightly different dot if they are using LinkedIn on their mobile device.
+There is a slightly different dot if they are not currently active but have mobile push notifications enabled.

 How this LinkedIn feature can help your business: When you only have a few minutes to check in, knowing someone is online and available increases the chances of them seeing and responding to your note.
 Same goes for having your active status seen.
 On that note, be sure that your active status is on.